 The above steps will make it easy to create a functional specifications document.
 You may also have enough data to create a first-level project plan and schedule.

 If your potential customers use a specific technology, or if you excel in a specific technology, the decision may already be made for you.
-On the other hand, if you are creating an innovative product that can be supported only by a limited number of cutting edge tools and platforms, you must analyze the options to choose the most suitable.
+On the other hand, if you are creating an innovative product that can be supported only by a limited number of

 At the same time, it is essential to evaluate the expectations and habits of end users: